msalibian/RBF/paper.md

 -->

 Additive models offer a non-parametric generalization of linear models [@HastieTibshirani1990].
-They are flexible, interpretable and avoid the *curse of dimensionality* which means that, as the number of explanatory variables increases, neighbourhoods rapidly become sparse, and much fewer training observations are available to estimate the regression function at any one point.
+They are flexible, interpretable, and avoid the *curse of dimensionality*, which means that as the number of explanatory variables increases, neighbourhoods rapidly become sparse, and many fewer training observations are available to estimate the regression function at any one point.